-IU Nominating Committee members will read the application materials and invite students for required interviews to be held on the Bloomington campus after the campus deadline.
+IU Nominating Committee members will read the application materials and invite students for required interviews to be held on the Bloomington campus on Friday, Sept.
+12, 2014, after the campus deadline.
 The committee will notify applicants of its decision within a few days of the interviews.
 Committee members will assist the nominees with further preparation of their applications for the national competition.

 Please review the Winston Churchill Foundation website http://www.winstonchurchillfoundation.org/ for detailed information regarding application procedures and obligations in accepting an award.IU Churchill Scholarship Winners